solarkennedy/kyle.cascade.family/content/posts/2024-12-08-howto-actually-migrate-systems.markdown

 **Better Way**: At the very least make the one person bring a junior engineer along for the ride!

+A counterpoint to this bad idea is something I actually _like_ to see, where one person builds up a prototype (sometimes called a Spike or Tracer Bullet).
+As long as these prototype are planned to be ["the one to throw away"](https://wiki.c2.com/?PlanToThrowOneAway), and the rest of the team helps swarm on the production version of that prototype, then I'm a fan.

 ## Bad Idea 4: Stacking Bets

 "Stacking Bets" in this context means that you set up your big change (migration, rewrite, upgrade, etc.) upon another one that happens to be going on in the organization.